maierfelix/Calc/README.md

 ## Todo:
 - [ ] Increase cell resize performance (Each resized cell causes massive performance loss) -> Only perform resize if in-view!
+- [ ] Interpreter function to round X to the nearest X

 ## Notes:
 - [ ] Speed is a core feature